Mandela still critical, Zuma cancels Mozambique trip

 | JOHANNESBURG

-JOHANNESBURG South African President Jacob Zuma canceled a trip to neighboring Mozambique on Thursday, intensifying speculation about a deterioration in the health of anti-apartheid leader Nelson Mandela, who remains critically ill in hospital.
+JOHANNESBURG South African President Jacob Zuma cancelled a trip to neighbouring Mozambique on Thursday, intensifying speculation about a deterioration in the health of anti-apartheid leader Nelson Mandela, who remains critically ill in hospital.

 Zuma made his decision not to leave the country after visiting the 94-year-old late on Wednesday in the Pretoria hospital where he has been receiving treatment for a lung infection for nearly three weeks.

-"Clearly the issue of seriousness has been such that President Jacob Zuma has canceled his trip," presidential spokesman Mac Maharaj told Talk Radio 702.
+"Clearly the issue of seriousness has been such that President Jacob Zuma has cancelled his trip," presidential spokesman Mac Maharaj told Talk Radio 702.

 He declined to comment on reports that Mandela was on life support, saying: "I cannot confirm any clinical details."